tensorflow/fairness-indicators/README.md

   * Feel confident about your results with confidence intervals and evals at multiple thresholds
 * Dive deep into individual slices to explore root causes and opportunities for improvement

-This [Introductory Video](https://www.youtube.com/watch?v=pHT-ImFXPQo) provides an example of how Fairness Indicators can be used on of our own products to evaluate fairness concerns overtime.
-This Demo Colab provides a hands-on experience of using Fairness Indicators.
+This [case study](https://developers.google.com/machine-learning/practica/fairness-indicators?utm_source=github&utm_medium=github&utm_campaign=fi-practicum&utm_term=&utm_content=repo-body), complete with [videos](https://www.youtube.com/watch?v=pHT-ImFXPQo) and programming exercises, of how Fairness Indicators can be used on one of our own products to evaluate fairness concerns over time.

 [![](http://img.youtube.com/vi/pHT-ImFXPQo/0.jpg)](http://www.youtube.com/watch?v=pHT-ImFXPQo "")